nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 *Figure I.6.1: Sequence diagram of Update Fees.*

 In `initModelManager()`, after the `model` was built from storage, `FeesCalculator#UpdateAllLessonOutstanding()` is called to update the lesson fees.
 For each person in `addressBook`, a new `updatedPerson` would be created.
-When creating the new `updatedPerson`, for each lesson that the person has, `updateLessonOutstandingFeesField()` will update all the outstanding fields using `lastUpdatedDate` and the current local date time.
+When creating the new `updatedPerson`, for each lesson that the person has, `updateLessonOutstandingFeesField()` will update all the outstanding fees fields using `lastUpdatedDate` and the current local date time.

 The following is the logic of `FeesCalculator` to decide whether to update the specific lesson:
-* To construct a `FeesCalculator` object, the `lastUpdatedDate` and `LocalDateTime.now()` are required.
+* To construct a `FeesCalculator` object, the `lastUpdatedDate` and `currentDateTime`, which is simply the `LocalDateTime.now()`, are required.
-* `FeesCalculator` would count the number of lessons that have ended between `lastUpdatedDate` and `currentDateTime` which is simply `LocalDateTime.now()` at the time of initialization.
+* `FeesCalculator` would count the number of lessons that have ended between `lastUpdatedDate` and `currentDateTime` at the time of initialization.
   * **For Makeup Lessons:**
     * Use `Date#getLocalDate()` to get the date of the lesson and `TimeRange#getEnd()` to get the end time of the lesson.
 Then check for these conditions:
       * Lesson end date and time is after `lastUpdatedDate`.